PollenDeFi/pollen-dao/README.md

 ```
 const assetToken = await MockERC20.deployed()
 await assetToken.mint(this.web3.utils.toBN('1200000000000000000000'))
-const dao = await AudacityDAO.deployed()
+const dao = await PollenDAO.deployed()
 ```

 2- Use the contract instance to call the contract functions.
-For the first run, you need to submit an invest proposal then execute it to send a defined amount of asset tokens in exchange for a defined amount of DAO tokens.
+For the first run, you need to submit an invest proposal then execute it to send a defined amount of asset tokens in exchange for a defined amount of Pollens.
-> E.g., get 1000 DAO tokens in exchange for 200 asset tokens.
+> E.g., get 1000 Pollens in exchange for 200 asset tokens.

 ```
 await dao.submit(0, 0, assetToken.address, this.web3.utils.toBN('200000000000000000000'), this.web3.utils.toBN('1000000000000000000000'))